ishwogrg/sliver-cheatsheet/README.md

 - I can't figure out sliver quote issues
 	- Same lol but with enough practice and time waste, you'll get it

+- Why is there a hav0c-ps.txt file everywhere?
+	- I got lazy and didn't change the name as I was using Havoc before Sliver
+	- Should be present within https://github.com/Anon-Exploiter/sliver-cheatsheet/blob/main/bins/www/html/hav0c-ps.txt

 ## Listeners